 by David E. Silber

 David Kahn Inc. in Bergen, NJ., was the world’s largest manufacturer of pens for many years, up until probably the mid-1950s or early 1960s.
-His brands, including “Supreme,” “Wear-ever,” Wearever,” “Treasure” and “Pioneer” (plus others) had two characteristics: First, they were made to sell for a fraction of better known and better made pens.
-Second, the styles ften looked like other models of other pen makers.
+His brands, including “Supreme,” Onward,” Wearever,” “Treasure” and “Pioneer” (plus others) had two characteristics: First, they were made to sell for a fraction of better known and better made pens.
+Second, the styles often looked like other models of other pen makers.
+Many, however, were unique to Wearever.

 To sell them cheaply, Kahn used less expensive metals and plastics.
 His nibs were “gold plated” over stainless steel, using extremely thin plating.
 His plastics were among the first to be injection-molded, cutting the cost of rolling, finishing, or pinching the barrels and caps.
 Kahn’s pens are often derisively called “third tier.”

 Good pens can be made cheaply, and expensive pens can go bad.
-Take a look at the Wearevers in the website, and enjoy!
+Take a look at some of the Wearevers I've included in the website, and enjoy!